 There are five levels of awareness, and where they are in that journey dictates what information you give them, and whether or not you’ll get the conversion;

-Solution Aware - customer can see the benefits but still doesn’t know your product is the solution for them
+3. Solution Aware - customer sees the benefits but still doesn’t know your product is the solution for them

-Most Aware - customer knows about your product, knows it will solve their problem and they want it
+5. Most Aware - customer knows about your product, knows it will solve their problem and they want it.

-You need to build a journey that pushes them through the awareness stages until they are ready to commit to the offer you’ve been dangling.
+It’s important to build a journey that pushes customers through the awareness stages until they are ready to commit to the offer you’ve been dangling.

 Timing is everything.
 If you have a bunch of fresh leads who have just joined your list and your first email is a sales email shoving an offer down their throat - they won’t buy it.